amredev/decondenser/README.md

 Any contributions are welcome ❤️!
 Feel free to submit an issue or a PR, and it'll be reviewed/merged.

-## License
+#### License

 <sup>
-Licensed under <a href="https://github.com/elastio/bon/blob/master/LICENSE">Apache License, Version 2.0</a>.
+Licensed under either of <a href="https://github.com/amredev/decondenser/blob/master/LICENSE-APACHE">Apache License, Version 2.0</a> or <a href="https://github.com/amredev/decondenser/blob/master/LICENSE-MIT">MIT license</a> at your option.
 </sup>

 <br>